Homemade cream Style Corn

 - Place a large pot over medium heat.
 Add all ingredients.
 Stir as the butter, cream cheese, and Parmesean melt to prevent sticking to bottom of the pan.

-- Stir every 25-30 minutes, and allow to simmer gently for 2 hours, or until corn is tender.
+- Stir every 20-30 minutes, and allow to simmer gently for 1 hours, or until corn is tender and cream is thickened.

-- Remove lid when corn is tender and simmer until sauce is thick and creamy, about 30 mins.
-Serve hot topped with parsley and fresh cracked black pepper (optional).
+- Serve hot topped with parsley and fresh cracked black pepper (optional).

 Slow Cooker Directions: